Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/01_install_tkg_mgmt.md

 ### On Azure

-1. Complete [the initial general requirements](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.2/vmware-tanzu-kubernetes-grid-12/GUID-mgmt-clusters-azure.html#general-requirements) for deploying a TKG managment cluster to Azure.
+1. Complete [the initial general requirements](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.2/vmware-tanzu-kubernetes-grid-12/GUID-mgmt-clusters-azure.html#general-requirements) for deploying a TKG management cluster to Azure.

-2. Review the [documenation to register a TKG application](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.2/vmware-tanzu-kubernetes-grid-12/GUID-mgmt-clusters-azure.html#register-app) on Azure to understand the steps.
-It's not necessary to manually create the Azure application, instead the below script will automate the setps.
+2. Review the [documentation to register a TKG application](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.2/vmware-tanzu-kubernetes-grid-12/GUID-mgmt-clusters-azure.html#register-app) on Azure to understand the steps.
+It's not necessary to manually create the Azure application, instead the below script will automate the steps.
 It will use the current `az` CLI context to find your tenant and subscription ID, then it will create an application and a client secret.
 Those items will be written to the parameters file for use in the following steps.

 *NOTE: For the `app-name` you can either set it manually in the params file (`azure.app-name`) to a preferred name, or let the script set one.*